jleft/d3fc-series/README.md

 *seriesLine*.**xValue**(*accessorFunc*)
 *seriesLine*.**yValue**(*accessorFunc*)

 If *accessorFunc* is specified, sets the accessor to the specified function and returns this series.
 If *accessorFunc* is not specified, returns the current accessor.
 The `accessorFunc(datum, index)` function is called on each item of the data, returning the relevant value for the given accessor.
+The respective scale is applied to the value returned by the accessor before rendering.

 *seriesLine*.**xScale**(*scale*)
 *seriesLine*.**yScale**(*scale*)